annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 ```
 cd ecommerce-express-restaurant-main
 ```
-Create a .env file with your mongo connection string and the port you want the server to run on, the contents of the .env file should look like below
+Create a .env file with your mongo connection string and the port you want the server to run on, also the cloudinary api keys for file upload, the contents of the .env file should look like below
 ```
 MONGO_URI=<YOUR MONGO CONNECTION STRING>
 PORT=3000